 Here are some things you might be doing:

-- Searching for patterns only to find other knitting project ideas.
+- Searching for one knitting pattern only to find other project ideas.

-- Too much yearning for yarn, knitting notions or tools.
+- Too much yearning for more yarn, knitting notions, or tools.

-- Too much self-criticizing your talent, technique, or skills.
+- Too much self-criticizing your talent or abilities.

 - Overthinking the knitting project.